View Other Content

 Categories See All →

 1986 - Ian Rush signed for Juventus for £3.2m, but was shortly loaned back to the reds, before finally joining the ‘Old Lady’ the following summer.
 He started off brightly, netting six times in ten pre-season friendlies.
 He struck eight times in 29 Serie A matches in his one season there, as well as a further six goals for Juventus in other competitions.
-He was never on the losing side once he had scored, and helped the Turin outfit to qualify for the UEFA Cup after a difficult season.
+He was never on the losing side once he had scored, helping the Turin outfit to qualify for the UEFA Cup after a difficult season.

 2003 - Patrik Berger joined Portsmouth on a free transfer.
 He had netted 35 times in 196 reds games, helping us to claim the UEFA Cup, FA Cup and FA Charity Shield in 2001, setting up Michael Owen for his second goal in Cardiff.